PraxTube/assignment-manager/README.md

 # Assignment Manager

 A terminal based assignment-manager written in python.
-It can also handle both one-time tasks and reoccuring assignments.
+It can handle both one-time tasks and recurring assignments.
 Also allows you to track your progress.

 <p align="center">
     <img src="docs/demo/showcase.gif" alt="animated" />
 </p>

+## Features

+The following features are present in the current version

+- Reoccuring assignments
+- Track progress on each assignment
+- Display assignments in sorted table
+- Make back up of assignment data
+- Edit existing assignments

+And these features still need to be implemented

+- [ ] Special class of one-time assignments
+- [ ] Undo last action taken

 ## Prerequisites